-Fun With Son (October) is an overnight campout for all new Tiger, Wolf, Bear and Webelos Scouts.
+Fun With Family (October) is an overnight campout for all new Tiger, Wolf, Bear and Webelos Scouts.
 Scouts will enjoy participating in BB guns, archery, crafts, games and more.
 Individual families can register for this event.
 Encourage your newly registered Scouts to attend.

-Scouting for Food (January) is our annual Good Turn project.
-Door hangers are distributed tone weekend and the food is collected from doorsteps by Scouts the next weekend.
+Scouting for Food (January / February) is our annual Good Turn project.
+Door hangers are distributed one weekend and the food is collected from doorsteps by Scouts the next weekend.
 The food is donated to local food pantries.
 Your pack leadership will have more details about the event.

 Scout Fair (April) is the biggest Scouting extravaganza around!
-Join thousands of Scouts from all areas of Scouting for a day of fun, activities, crafts, games and food at Reliant Arena.
-The event is free of charge ($10 parking) and you do not need to register.
+Join thousands of Scouts from all areas of Scouting for a day of fun, activities, crafts, games and food at NRG Arena.
+The event is free of charge (~$12 for NRG parking) and you do not need to register.
 Bring your entire family, a camera and comfortable walking shoes.
 This is an event you will not want to miss.
 Arrive early, bring snacks and enjoy five hours of non-stop activities.